 Unfortunately, the Task Manager doesn’t give very useful information about the RAM type.
 We can use PowerShell commands to accurately determine the RAM type.

-To check the RAM type from command-line, open PowerShell and run the following command:
+To check the RAM type from the command line, open PowerShell and run the following command:

 Get-WmiObject Win32_PhysicalMemory | Select-Object SMBIOSMemoryType